mirahmed07/D3-Challenge/README.md

 ## Background
 This project involves analyzing the current trends shaping people's lives in the United States, as well as creating charts and interactive elements to help readers understand findings.

-The data set included with the assignment is based on 2014 ACS 1-year estimates: [https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml](https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml), and includes data on rates of income, obesity, poverty, etc. by state.
+The data set included with the assignment includes nationwide data on rates of income, obesity, poverty, etc. by state.
 MOE stands for "margin of error."

 ## Dashboard